-- Turn off iPhones during the lecture - Be in the classroom on time. - Attend every scheduled lecture, case study, term project presentation, and exam. - Turn in homework at the beginning of the class on the due day.
-Each homework will be assigned on Wednesday, and it will be due on the following Wednesday.
-Each student is only allowed to miss one homework for whatever reasons.
+- Turn off iPhones during the lecture - Be in the classroom on time. - Attend every scheduled lecture, case study presentation and exam. - Turn in homework at the beginning of the class on the due day (usually Wednesday).
 No late HW will be accepted.
+Each student is allowed to miss only one homework for whatever reasons.

-Avoid distractions.
-Food and drink are not allowed during lectures.
+• Food is not allowed during lectures.